Coronavirus relief package talks driving to overtime conclusion

 "I think the Fed should be returned to the powers it had prior to the CARES Act, but I think other reforms should wait for another time," said Romney, referencing the massive $2 trillion March aid law that set aside $454 billion to backstop the Fed lending programs.

-Senate Republicans were expected to discuss the Toomey proposal at a lunch meeting Saturday.

-On a conference call with her caucus, Speaker Nancy Pelosi reserved special criticism for Toomey’s proposal to bar future administrations and Fed board members from using similar recession-fighting tools.
-According to a source on the call, Pelosi told Democrats that “for them to write in there that this cannot happen ever again is just beyond the pale.”
+On a conference call with her caucus on Saturday, Speaker Nancy Pelosi reserved special criticism for Toomey's proposal to bar future administrations and Fed board members from using similar recession-fighting tools.
+According to a source on the call, Pelosi told Democrats that "for them to write in there that this cannot happen ever again is just beyond the pale."

+In one apparent concession, Toomey indicated his proposal was now more narrowly-tailored than earlier language that had circulated by mentioning only the new Fed facilities set up to buy corporate bonds, state and local municipal bonds and midsized business loans.

+Toomey's previous proposal would have also eliminated the Fed's ability to restore a facility that supports debt backed by consumer loans, which also existed during the financial crisis in 2008 and 2009.
+The so-called Term Asset-Backed Securities Loan Facility supports the issuance of debt securities backed by assets like student loans, auto loans and commercial mortgages.

-Earlier on the Senate floor, Minority Leader Charles E. Schumer referenced “a $1 trillion relief package” negotiators were aiming to wrap up, which is higher than the $900 billion target that’s been cited over the past few days.
+Earlier on the Senate floor, Schumer referenced "a $1 trillion relief package" negotiators were aiming to wrap up, which is higher than the $900 billion target that's been cited over the past few days.
 That could suggest Democrats are making progress negotiating the price tag up in exchange for a deal that preserves some of what Toomey wants.

 "The truth is simple, we're close to an agreement but we need to finalize and only really the Toomey provision stands in the way,” Schumer said.